poskreepta/Neobis_iOS_LoginApp/README.md

 #  Features
 -   UIKit
--   Login and password UILabels
+-   Login and password UITextField
 -   Sign-in button UIButton
 -   **Programmatically** written UI, without the use of Storyboards